miguelfbrito/microservice-identification/README.md

 # Microservice Identification

-A shell-based tool that resorts to Topic Modelling and Community detection techniques in order to identify microservices from a project with a monolithic architecture.
+A shell-based tool that resorts to Topic Modelling and Community detection techniques in order to identify microservices from projects built with monolithic architectures.
-Currently it only supports Java projects.
+Currently only supports Java projects.

 ## Setup
 1. Clone the repo